araffin/iclr-blogposts-2026/_posts/2026-04-27-sac-massive-sim.md

 This concludes the long journey I started a few months ago to make SAC work on a massively parallel simulator.
 During this adventure, I addressed a common issue that prevents SAC-like algorithms from working in these environments: the use of an unbounded action space.

 In the end, with a proper action space and tuned hyperparameters, SAC is now competitive with PPO<d-footnote>Although there is still a slight performance gap between SAC and PPO, after reading the FastTD3 paper and conducting my own experiments, I believe that the environment rewards were tuned for PPO to encourage a desired behavior.
 In other words, I suspect that the weighting of the reward terms was adjusted for PPO.
-To achieve similar performance, SAC probably needs different weights.</d-footnote> in terms of training time (while being much more sample-efficient) on a large collection of locomotion environments.
+To achieve similar performance, SAC probably needs different weights.
+However, this is beyond the scope of this already lengthy blog post.</d-footnote> in terms of training time (while being much more sample-efficient) on a large collection of locomotion environments.
 I hope my voyage encourages others to use SAC in their experiments and unlock fine-tuning on real robots after pretraining in simulation.